akhil111pro/django-rest-api/README.md

 # django-rest-api
-This is a simple django rest api
+This is a simple API made using the django rest framework